jason-davey/studio/TECHNICAL_SPEC.md

     - The app primarily handles content configuration.
     - Data entered by users for A/B Hero configs is stored in their browser's Local Storage.
     - Feedback data (if email provided) is currently handled via `mailto:` or console.
     - User authentication data (email, hashed password) is managed by Firebase Authentication.
+Role information (like "Primary Interest") is collected during registration but not yet persisted or used for access control.
     - Firebase/Datadog data residency depends on their respective configurations.
     - Any production deployment must adhere to Greenstone's data governance policies.
 - **Legal:** The "free legal will" mentioned in example content is illustrative; actual legal product details are external to this tool's function.